Photography of Landscape 2

 Prerequisites and co-requisites

-- location selection based on a brief presentation
+- Selection of the location will be based on a brief presentation

 To be submitted: